vkreal/MonkeySling/README.md

 # MonkeySling
-Sling Shoot game written in Javascript and HTML5
+Sling Shoot game written in Javascript and HTML5.

+I made this game to learn game programming and concepts :)

-Check it out here http://vorun.com/ms/chrome/ or folk the project and run it locally.
+Check it out here [Demo]:http://vorun.com/ms/chrome/ or folk the project and run it locally.

 Here are the features: